social-media-ethics-automation/book/docs/_sources/ch18_public_shaming/04_repair_and_reintegration.md

 ## Repair Example

-On February 6, 2022, Jeremy Schneider became the Twitter "main character of the day" for posting the following Tweet, which was widely condemned as being mean and not understanding of other people's experiences:
+On February 6, 2022, Jeremy Schneider became the Twitter "main character of the day" for posting the following Tweet, which was widely condemned as being mean and not understanding other people's experiences:

 ```{figure} book_tweet.png
 ---